FSLART/mapper_speedrun/README.md

 ## Building
 ### Docker (recommended for development)
 - Build the container with `docker build -t mapper .`.
-- Run the conntainer with `docker run --rm -it --gpus all --network=host mapper`.
+- Run the conntainer with `docker run --rm -it --gpus all --network=host --ipc=host mapper`.

 ### Bare metal
 TODO